Twin-2/city-explorer/README.md

 7-22-2021 2:00pm - Added dynamic weather searching for any location.
 Added a list of movies based on your search.

+7-25-2021 6:00pm - Cleaned up the code with more components to handle specific details.
+Added more cosmetic touch ups for a better look.

 ## Credit and Collaborations
 Thak you to Code Fellow TA Kristian for helping me work through some bugs!